 Warning: The Salesforce CLI works best within the native Windows command prompt (cmd.exe) and the Microsoft Powershell.
-We do not recommend using the Salesforce CLI with a Linux terminal emulator, such as cygwin or MinGW, because support for bugs is limited.
+We do not recommend using the Salesforce CLI with a Linux terminal emulator, such as Windows 10 Subsystem for Linux, cygwin, or MinGW, because support for bugs is limited.